 Crunch into a tart, juicy pickle.
 Pickling vegetables throughout the summer is one of the best ways to capture the season’s produce.
 But perhaps that approach is all wrong.

 Vinegar is most commonly used to achieve a sour flavor and act as a preservative.
 This method misses out on the entire reason the world began pickling foods.
 The goal is to produce fermented vegetables that turn them into healthy probiotic food.
 When a brine of salt and water is used rather than vinegar, the salt reacts with the bacteria in the vegetables creating good bacteria that helps our digestive systems.
+However, you can try this out if you need to fix your refrigerator water filter.

 Probiotics for Digestive Health